-The diagnostic reports provide insight into the strengths and challenges faced by national extension systems and outline customized recommendations.
+Diagnostic reports provide insight into the strengths and challenges faced by national extension systems and outline customized recommendations.
 The diagnostics evaluate the access, quality and sustainability of the governance structures and policy environment; organizational and management capacities and cultures of EAS organizations; advisory methods used within each system; the extent to which the system is market-oriented; how the system engages different communities, including youth and women; and how it supports overall livelihood strategies of farmers by addressing relevant topics such as nutrition and resilience.
 The profiled countries include Bangladesh, Guinea, Honduras, Liberia, Malawi, Mali, Mozambique, Nigeria, Rwanda, and Senegal.
 DLEC also helps conduct additional studies at the request of local USAID missions, such as on youth and private sector engagement in extension.

-DLEC works with USAID Missions, national governments, development organizations and the private sector to identify opportunities to tangibly build local EAS capacity.
+DLEC worked with USAID Missions, national governments, development organizations and the private sector to identify opportunities to tangibly build local EAS capacity.
 Our engagements are locally-tailored, partnership-based solutions that address country-specific challenges and build the capacity of country stakeholders to address them.
 DLEC’s engagements have catalyzed USD1 million in additional funding to improve extension thus far as a result of the evidence generated by the engagements.

-DLEC mobilizes lasting communities at national and global levels in collaboration with GFRAS and others to advocate for scaling proven approaches to catalyze change in EAS.
-We convene a global CoP and collaborate with several country-led EAS communities such as the Uganda Forum for Agriculture Advisory Services (UFAAS) and the Bangladesh Agriculture Extension Network (BAEN).
+DLEC mobilized lasting communities at national and global levels in collaboration with GFRAS and others to advocate for scaling proven approaches to catalyze change in EAS.
+We convened a global CoP and collaborate with several country-led EAS communities such as the Uganda Forum for Agriculture Advisory Services (UFAAS) and the Bangladesh Agriculture Extension Network (BAEN).
 Results from the DLEC engagements are used as a catalyst to advocate for change and contribute to current or future extension programs implemented by our community members.
 DLEC is also collaborating with multiple donors to lead the development of a common framework for extension metrics.